tanweijie123/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all Clients using the `clist` command.
 Multiple Clients in the list.

    1. Test case: `cdel 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: The Client of index 1 is deleted from the list.
 Details of the deleted contact shown in the status message.

    1. Test case: `cdel 0`<br>
       Expected: No Client is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect client delete commands to try: `cdel`, `cdel x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect Delete Client commands to try: `cdel`, `cdel x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Adding a Session